thomasboyt/Charcoal/app/templates/charcoal/readme.md

 bower install
 ```

-Finally, if you'd like to use Charcoal's generators to speed-up development, install Yeoman and Charcoal with:
+Finally, if you'd like to use Charcoal's generators to speed up development, install Yeoman and Charcoal with:

 ```shell
 npm install -g yeoman